Chips-fr/uae4arm-libretro-new/README.md

 In mouse emulation dpad and fire buttons controls the mouse.

+Two joysticks support.
+Switch automatically between mouse or second joystick when a mouse or 2nd joystick button is pressed.

 L & R button can change DF0: current disk for multiple disk roms.
 Each disk should be named with "(Disk x of y)"

 Kickstarts supported in options configuration: